smevawala/mote.io-extension/README.md

 ### Buttons.data

+Data is an array of button objects.
+Button objects have the following properties:

 Property | Type | Required | Notes
 --- | --- | --- | ---
 press | function | Yes | A function to call when the button is pressed